Faculty & Staff FERPA FAQs

 How does FERPA affect letters of recommendation?
 Writing a letter of recommendation may require express, written permission from the student to allow you 1) to access the student's educational records and 2) to disclose confidential information about the student to a third party.
-A faculty member may access a student's educational records without the student's express written permission only if specific job duties, such as the duties of an academic advisor, require access to those records.
-However, a faculty member, or any other appropriate University official, may not disclose confidential information from a student's educational records to a third party without express, written permission from the student.
+A faculty member, or any other appropriate University official, may not disclose confidential information from a student's educational records to a third party without express, written permission from the student.
 Students can submit a FERPA Release for Reference Request form to be completed by a student requesting a letter of recommendation from a staff or faculty member.
-Personal observations about a student may be disclosed without the student's consent.

 What information may I disclose to parents?
 Without the express, written permission of the student, parents, like all other third parties, may have access only to the student's directory information.
 Students who wish to authorize a faculty member or university official to speak with an individual on their behalf need to complete a FERPA Permission to Release Non-Public Information form.
 If a student has restricted his or her directory information, then directory information is also considered confidential.

 Does FERPA affect the return of assignments?
 Personally identifiable information about a student may not be disclosed without the student's express, written permission.
 Therefore, extreme care should be used to protect such information when returning assignments to students.